 - Opening of new operations in Singapore to serve the growing needs of customers in East Asia and Japan

 The company was the recipient of The Climate Group’s RE100 inaugural Clean Energy Trailblazer award in September, and, in March, was recognized by the Center for Resource Solutions for its leadership in renewable energy market development in Asia.
-Earlier this year, Corporate Knights recognized Schneider Electric as the world’s most sustainable company.
+Earlier this year, Corporate Knights recognized Schneider Electric as the world’s most sustainable corporation in 2021.